Love Song for a Vampire

 "Love Song for a Vampire" is a song composed and recorded by Scottish singer-songwriter Annie Lennox.
 It was recorded for Francis Ford Coppola's 1992 film, Bram Stoker's Dracula based on the 1897 gothic horror novel, where it plays during the end credits.
-Released in February 1993 as a double A-side with "Little Bird" in Ireland, the United Kingdom and several other countries in Europe, the single was a hit, peaking at number three on the UK and Irish Singles Charts.
-"Love Song for a Vampire" by itself reached number four in Spain and number 10 in France.
+Produced by Stephen Lipson, it was released in February 1993 by RCA and BMG as a double A-side with "Little Bird" in Ireland, the United Kingdom and several other countries in Europe.
+"Love Song for a Vampire" received positive contemporary and retrospective reviews.
+The music video for the song was directed by Sophie Muller, featuring footage from Bram Stoker's Dracula.